What Investors Care About?

-As someone who has helped startups with their business plans I understand that to capture the interest of the investor community it is hugely important to articulate your value proposition right from the start.
-Clearly representing the problem or need you address for your target market, listening to your target customers and understanding how you will drive revenue growth is essential to ensure you get the kick-start of investment you need to scale your business.
+Articulating the market opportunity and your value proposition for each target market is crucial.
+Clearly representing the challenge you address for your target market, capturing insights from this market and understanding how you will capture market interest to drive revenue growth is essential to ensure you get the kick-start of investment you need to scale your business.

 Strategy is based on a differentiated customer value proposition.
 Satisfying customers is the source of sustainable value creation.”Robert Kaplan and David Norton (Strategy Maps)